 The Urbanist has made its place as a nominee in the Smartest Podcast category of the 2019 British Podcast awards, rising to be an informative, global guide on topics such as new technology, state-of-the-art subways, and even compact apartments.

 The Midnight Charette is a weekly, explicit podcast hosted by David Lee and Marina Bourderonnet.
 They cover a range of topics within the design and architecture industry, incorporated into everyday, casual conversation.
-The two hosts keep it humorous and raw, encouraging their featured guests to join in their personal, unscripted dialogue.
+Moreover, the two hosts also keep it humorous and raw, encouraging their featured guests to join in their personal, unscripted dialogue.

-David and Marina are both registered architects with extensive professional and academic backgrounds, carrying their show with critical honesty.
-Some episodes feature reviews of projects and others serve as guides for beginner architects and designers.
-The show even features a hotline where listeners can call or text the hosts to explore their own thoughts and questions.
+David and Marina are both registered architects with extensive professional and academic backgrounds.
+In addition, they carry their show with critical honesty.
+Therefore some episodes feature reviews of projects and others serve as guides for beginner architects and designers.
+Moreover, the show even features a hotline where listeners can call or text the hosts to explore their own thoughts and questions.

 With over 130 episodes, The Midnight Charette has been met with positive reception across various podcast platforms.
-They have landed the number one spot on Player FM’s trending architecture podcasts, and tenth on Apple’s design podcasts.
+Consequently, they have landed the number one spot on Player FM’s trending architecture podcasts, and tenth on Apple’s design podcasts.

 Join Evan Troxel, Neal Pann, and Cormac Phalen as they discuss what it’s really like to work in the architecture industry.
 The three unravel their real-life, candid experiences and provide insight on topics such as design, tools, work/life balance and even topics such as generational differences and mentoring.

 Regarded as a must-have for seasoned architects and students alike, Archispeak proves to be an encouraging resource for professionals within the industry.
-When it comes down to it, Archispeak feels like three guys sitting down having a conversation, but the takeaway is practical, eye-opening and even helpful for anyone seeking true-and-tested advice.
+So, when it comes down to it, Archispeak feels like three guys sitting down having a conversation.
+However, the takeaway is practical, eye-opening and even helpful for anyone seeking true-and-tested advice.

-Since its inception in 1997, Archinect has been a central platform for practicing and developing architects, helping people within the industry foster a sense of community.
+Since its inception in 1997, Archinect has been a central platform for practising and developing architects.
+It also helps people within the industry foster a sense of community.